hivelocity/terraform-provider-hivelocity/CONTRIBUTING.md

 Once you have updated the example, you can test your new data source from the root of the repo:

-`go build -o terraform-provider-hivelocity && mv terraform-provider-hivelocity ~/.terraform.d/plugins/hivelocity.net/dev/hivelocity/0.1/darwin_amd64/terraform-provider-hivelocity && cd examples/data_sources && terraform init && terraform apply --auto-approve`
+`go build -o ~/.terraform.d/plugins/registry.terraform.io/hivelocity/hivelocity/0.1.0/darwin_amd64/terraform-provider-hivelocity && cd examples/data_sources && terraform init -plugin-dir ~/.terraform.d/plugins/ && terraform apply --auto-approve`

-# Resources
+## Resources

 All resources should have their own folder with a `main.tf` file added to `examples` for development.